siriobalmelli/memorywell/README.md

 This project depends on nonlibc; Meson should handle that for you automatically.

+NOTE that nonlibc is included as a [Git Subtree](https://help.github.com/articles/about-git-subtree-merges/);
+	if you change anything please commit the nonlibc changes **separately** so they can be merged into the nonlibc repo upstream.

+## Support

+Communication is always welcome, feel free to send a pull request
+	or drop me a line at <sirio.bm@gmail.com>.

 ## What's with the name tho

 All the cliché titles like *lock-free*, *atomic*, *supercritical* and *cherenkov*